kairos-io/kairos/docs/src/pages/architecture/container.md

 custom-iso.iso custom-iso.iso.sha256
 ```

-In order to go further and upgrade nodes using this image, now the only requirement is to push it in a container registry and upgrades the nodes using that container image.
+In order to go further and upgrade nodes using this image, now the only requirement is to push it in a container registry and upgrade the nodes using that container image.

 For upgrading to a container image see [manual upgrades](/upgrade/manual) and [kubernetes upgrades](/upgrade/kubernetes).